wernerglinka/first-nextjs-project/pages/about-us.md

                   aspectRatio: "65.8"
                   caption: "Photo by Daniel Mennerich"
                 text:
+                  prefix: "Read this"
                   title: Ruhrpott
                   header: "h1"
                   subTitle: ""
                   prose: |-
                     Geologically, the region is defined by coal-bearing layers from the upper Carboniferous period.
-The coal seams reach the surface in a strip along the river Ruhr and dip downward from the river to the north.
+The [coal](/) seams reach the surface in a strip along the river Ruhr and dip downward from the river to the north.
 Beneath the Lippe, the coal seams lie at a depth of 2,000 to 2,600 ft.
               - slide:
                 image:
                   src: "v1664401059/zeche-nordstern/banner2_a6famj.jpg"